raychengy/immich/README.md

 3. Edit the `.env` file and change the default values.
 At a minimum, you should change `DB_PASSWORD`.

-4. Start the services:
+4. Create the necessary directories for the database, library and backups.
     ```sh
+    mkdir -p ./pgdata ./library ./backups
+    ```
+    Ensure these directories are writable by the user running the Docker command.

+5. Start the services:
+    ```sh
     docker-compose up -d
     ```

-5. Open your browser and go to `http://localhost:2283`.
+6. Open your browser and go to `http://localhost:2283`.

 ## Contributing